kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 2021-01-27 09:38:56.363 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/main/defineGlobalVariablesByCode
 ```

-You may feel puzzled how GlobalVariables are dynamically created and become accessible just in the same way as those defined by Execution Profiles in Katalon Studio GUI.
+You may feel puzzled how GlobalVariables are dynamically created here, and become accessible just in the same way as those defined by Execution Profiles in Katalon Studio GUI.
 That's the magic performed by [`com.kazurayam.ks.globalvariable.ExpandoExecutionProfile.addGlobalVariable(String name, Object value)`](Keywords/com/kazurayam/ks/globalvariable/ExpandoGlobalVariable.groovy) method.
-I used Java Reflection API and Groovy Metaprogramming API extensively.
-Only highly skilled programmers can read the source, I am afraid.
+It employs Java Reflection API and Groovy Metaprogramming API extensively.

 ## How to reuse this solution in your Katalon Project